Sunday, August 30, 2020

 A Taste of Eid

 But then, I wanted to dine in a Halal-certified restaurant in Manila.
-The crowded, busy scene in a bustling old downtown Manila -- the Philippine capital.
+It was a crowded, busy scene in bustling old downtown Manila, the Philippine capital.

 It became a community for our Muslim brothers and sisters, where they settled and established their livelihoods.